dsivov/RamCloudBin/README.md

 # RamCloudBin
-RamCloud Ubuntu binaries - for DragonFlow `
+RamCloud Ubuntu binaries - for DragonFlow lib - libramcloud.so
+bin - server coordinator and client binaries